 Music Learning Theory Professional Development Workshop:

-Heather Shouldice, assistant professor of music education, Eastern Michigan Univ.
+Heather Shouldice, assistant professor of music education, Eastern Michigan University

-This workshop focuses on how children learn music and how to meet students’ learning needs using music learning theory, particularly in elementary general music settings.
+This workshop focuses on how children learn music and how to meet students’ learning needs using music learning theory, particularly in early childhood music settings.

 * To receive credit you must register through both MSU (for MSU credit) and the Gordon Institute for Music Learning (GIML).
 For more information, contact Cynthia Taggart at email@example.com.